ksuares1/Project1/README.md

 # Achoo
-This is a preventative care app that helps users know when it’s time to see a doctor to determine whether or not they have a cold or flu.
+Achoo ia a preventative care app that focuses on the general public’s inability to distinguish between the common cold and flu, and this mishap can lead to severe consequences.
+From 2017-2018, approximately 80,000 people died from the flu and 180 were children.
+This app helps users know when it’s time to see a doctor to determine whether or not they have a cold or flu.